 In Ecuador, not only can you retire on little money, you can also live very well.
-It’s easy to retire on less than $17,000 per year, and this figure is based on a very comfortable lifestyle.
-Many foreign residents have their main home in the city, and also have a country home, a beach property, or even property in another country…a feat that would be impossible on a comparable budget in the U.S.
+A couple can retire on less than $18,000 per year, and this figure is based on a very comfortable lifestyle.
+Many foreign residents take advantage of this low cost of living to have their main home in the city, and also own a country home, a beach property, or even property in another country…a feat that would be impossible on a comparable budget in the U.S.

-Here is a sample budget for a couple living very well in Cuenca.
+Here is a sample budget for a couple living very well in the city Cuenca.
 The expenses are, of course, approximate.
-We’ve erred on the side of extra spending to come up with a budget that allows for a pretty luxurious lifestyle…for less than $20,000 a year for two people.
+We’ve erred on the side of extra spending to come up with a budget that allows for a pretty luxurious lifestyle…for barely more than $20,000 a year for two people.

 Sample monthly budget for a couple in Cuenca:

-- Entertainment (two people dining out eight times a month at top restaurants): $200
+Entertainment (two people dining out six times a month with drinks): $200

 But you don’t have to spend that much.
-The truth is, you could rent a modest apartment for as little as $250 monthly, spend $50 on utilities, eat out for $10 or $15, drive a fuel efficient car…and you’d be living very comfortably for closer to $850 a month—that’s only $10,200 a year.
+The truth is, you could rent a modest apartment for as little as $350 monthly, spend $50 on utilities, do your own cleaning, eat out less often, use public transportation…and you’d be living comfortably for closer to $1100 a month—that’s only $13,200 a year.